hli226/mvnimpute/README.md

 It has 10 functions including

-`data.gen`: generates multivariate normal data with missing and censoring information.
+`data.generation`: generates multivariate normal data with missing and censored values.

-`calcu.param`: calculates the complete-case and available-case parameters.
+`param.calc`: calculates the complete-case and available-case parameters.

 `visual.plot`: draws plot showing percentage of missing, censored, and